KSAH-42/RabbitOM/README.md

 About the implementation

 The actual implementation provide a strong type objects.
 I found many implementation that just implement a SDP using a dictionary of string/string or string/object.
 In many projects, when people add more and more features, it may difficult to access to the data.
 Using a simple dictionary can introduce an anti pattern called "primitive obsession".
 To avoid this ugly approach of using just a dictionary, I decided to implement a set of classes that provide a better access to the data located inside the SDP document.
 According to the RFC, the serialization mecanism MUST respect a particular order.
 So here, you will find a tolerant serializer.
 This actual implementation provide a tolerant serialization mecanism that handle many cases, like formating issues, case sensitive issues, ordering issues, extra whitespaces between separators, etc... which are sometimes, present in some systems that can deliver a SDP and may cause interpretation issues.
 This implementation has been tested ONLY with many security cameras models and many RTSP servers, but NOT with VoIP devices.
+The implemtation is not truely finished.
+I except to add distinct Value Objects/Content Value objects

+Suppose the following sdp

+a=parameter1=1;parameter2=2;
+a=parameter1 parameter2 data/x/y/z
+a=name:john parameter key1=value1; data/x parameter2 parameter3="myData1,myData2"

+Distinct ValueObject will be used to parse and access to the properties when the attribute content changes radically.

 Usage: